 My starting point has been drawing and the Bristol Drawing School.
-Drawing a lot and often is like refreshment, its invigorating, inspiring and reviving.
-It is something that I should have always done more of, can never do enough of.
-It is like a fantastic foundation on which everything rests and draws from but without you necessarily realising it.
+Drawing a lot and often is like refreshment, its invigorating, inspiring and reviving, a foundation on which everything rests and draws from.

 I used to always do large drawings in the life room but have found through doing a lot of drawing they have become smaller, they do seem to be studies.
-It is not so much about making a beautiful drawing, more about trying to really see what’s there, really learn, through repetition about the human form.
+It is not so much about making a beautiful drawing, more about trying to really see what’s there, learning through repetition.
 The volumes, the angles, the flesh and how bone pokes through towards the surface.
-To me these more intuitive drawings do in fact make a ‘better’ drawing, more interesting and definitely more useful.

 I still do the charcoal drawings in the life room and will be showing some of these also.

 I have also been reworking drawings that I have done at the Drawing School.
 It’s like an unwritten rule for me not to touch the work once the model has moved but now I do not seem so precious about it.
 I am still not sure what to think about this process though, without wanting to get too dramatic about it, it’s like a fear of loosing the truth.
 Here is one of the more successful ones though, I showed it at a recent show ‘Drawing Matters’ in the drawing school and someone said it had more of me in it.
 I am undecided as some are not successful but will have another play at it all the same, any drawing seems to connect to that part of the brain that refreshes, opens.

 See note 2. on drawing opening you up